lcthomas/gss202f22/course-calendar.md

 Tuesday, October 4
 * Jordy Rosenberg, *Confessions of the Fox* (2018), Part III, Ch 1 – Ch 13 (pgs 231-316)

-Thursday, October 6
+Thursday, October 6: Class taught by Professor Jessica Rosenberg
 * Jordy Rosenberg, *Confessions of the Fox* (2018), wrap-up
-* Discussion of keyword analysis
+* Keyword analysis paper workshop
     * You should know which keyword and which texts you are planning to write about by class on this day.
-Bring a laptop or a tablet and at least one of the texts you are planning to write about.
+Bring a laptop or a tablet and at least one of the texts you are planning to write about with you to class.

 Sunday, October 9
 * **Keyword Analysis due**